 Physical security.
 The measures like 24/7 security guards and protection from physical damage to servers should comply with international standards.

 Cyber security.
 New technologies empower organizations to protect data with the best security software tools and technologies.
 Outsourcing agencies should have access to the latest technologies and tools to protect data against cyber attacks.

 PoLP rule.
 The principle of least privilege defines different access rights to members of the offshore agency.

 The common mistake of organizations is partnering with several individuals or agencies to outsource more than one but similar services.
 It may be a cost-effective strategy in terms of expenses, but decentralized outsourcing is more difficult in management and security protection.

 The abundance of services provides the relevant number of managers to control the processes.
-Poor task management and project management takes much time, slows project development, and eventually leads to financial loss.
+Poor task management and project management take much time, slow project development, and eventually lead to financial loss.

 It is better to partner with one or two providers who can cover all the services in a multidimensional approach.

 The workflow with in-house teams is much easier with face-to-face meetings, constant communication, and feedback.
 When it comes to outsourcing services and partnering with offshore vendors, sometimes organizations make great mistakes in losing regular communication and not providing feedback.
 As such, it is critical to take surveys and measure remote employees’ satisfaction.